-The industry-recognised qualification scheme for gas in the UK is called ACS (Accredited Certification Scheme).
-ACS qualifications cover several different areas of gas work including domestic, industrial, meter installation and commercial catering.
+The industry-recognised qualification scheme for gas work in the UK is called ACS (Accredited Certification Scheme).
+ACS covers several different areas of gas work including domestic, industrial, meter installation and commercial catering.

-If you do not already have a recognised gas qualification you will need to complete a managed learning programme before you can take ACS assessments.
-The Guild of Gas Fitting Operatives (GGFO) managed learning programme consists of off-job training, on-job training and assessment.
+If you do not already have a recognised gas qualification, before taking ACS assessments you must complete a managed learning programme such as the Guild of Gas Fitting Operatives (GGFO).

 The GGFO is an ideal starting point for getting into gas work.
 It has been developed over ten years to include all of the theory and practical elements needed to progress to ACS assessments.
 We provide extensive course notes to supplement textbooks.